Website remarketing, which targets Hot audiences, is one of the cornerstones of successful Facebook advertising.

 In the Placements section, deselect automatic placements and edit placements instead.
 From the placement dropdown list, we want to only use the highest quality placements which are Facebook and Instagram Feeds and Stories.
 Deselect all other placement options.

-Finally, to finish setting up the Ad Set, in the optimization and delivery section change the frequency cap.
+Finally, to finish setting up the Ad Set, in the optimization and delivery section change the Frequency capping allows you to limit the number of times your audience sees your ad during a given window of time..

 If you want to be more aggressive with your campaign, set the cap as 1 impression every 1 day.
 This means that someone in your audience will see the ad once per day for three days in a row before they drop out of the website custom audience.

-Alternatively, this campaign has also worked extremely well with a lower frequency cap of 1 impression every 3 days, meaning they only see the ad once in the three days after visiting your website before they are removed from the audience.
+Alternatively, this campaign has also worked extremely well with a lower Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. cap of 1 impression every 3 days, meaning they only see the ad once in the three days after visiting your website before they are removed from the audience.

 The Best Ad Type to Use with This Campaign